 Upon review of the information provided, the undersigned finds that the District failed to comply with the IDEA, the Louisiana Children with Exceptionalities Act, or the Department's implementing regulations published in Louisiana Bulletin 1706 by failing to timely hold the Student's IEP team meeting and failing to timely disseminate the results of a comprehensive evaluation.
-The undersigned additionally finds that the District did not violate the IDEA, the Louisiana Children with Exceptionalities Act, or the Department's implementing regulations published in Louisiana Bulletin 1706 by failing to have the appropriate team members present at the November 22, 2024, IEP team meeting.
+The undersigned additionally finds that the District did not violate the IDEA, the Louisiana Bulletin 1706 by failing to the Exceptionalities Act, or the Department's implementing regulations published in Louisiana Bulletin 1706 by failing to have the appropriate team members present at the November 22, 2024, IEP team meeting.